English (United States)|Italiano (Italia)

 Clinical development

-In the onco-haematological field, the Clinical R&D Department is currently conducting studies to assess the potential of givinostat in chronic myeloproliferative neoplasms.
-In particular, after having completed three Phase Ib/II studies, and after having met the European and US Regulatory Authorities, the Clinical R&D Directorate started the studies necessary for the application for registration of givinostat for Polycythemia Vera.
+In the onco-hematological field, the Clinical R&D Department is currently conducting studies to assess the potential of givinostat in chronic myeloproliferative neoplasms.
+In particular, after having completed three Phase Ib/II studies, and after having met the European and US Regulatory Authorities, the Clinical R&D Department started the studies necessary for the application for registration of givinostat for Polycythemia Vera.
 In this claim, a Phase III study and a long-term study are currently under way to demonstrate safety and to observe the maintenance of the drug’s long-term efficacy.

 The company’s projects are developed by the Clinical R&D Department according to the modern criteria of developing new drugs, therefore using as much as possible translational medicine approaches, which provides for early patient testing and which allows for the collection of data on the same, and then return to better formulate the candidate drug for development more targeted on the pathology.